Nayos1337/cscg2020/pwn/intro_pwn/pwn1/writeup.md

 ```
 The first two are called by main and the third function is our goal, because
 it executes `system("/bin/sh")` which gives us a shell to cat the flag with.
-(also the capitalised WIN in the name gives you a clue).
+(also the capitalized WIN in the name gives you a clue).

 ____
 ## Exploitation ideas